Nomophobia

-Nomophobia (short for "no mobile phobia") is a word for the fear of, or anxiety caused by, not having a working mobile phone.
-It has been considered a symptom or syndrome of problematic digital media use in mental health, the definitions of which are not standardized for technical and genetical reasons.
+Nomophobia (short for "no mobile phobia") is the fear of not having a working mobile phone.
+It has been considered a symptom of problematic digital media use in mental health, the definitions of which are not standardized for technical and genetic reasons.

+Prior to the 2008 re-coining of the above neologism as a portmanteau, nomophobia was first coined in 1803 as a standard neoclassical compound word defined as aversion to or fear of laws or rules according to the Oxford English Dictionary.

 Overview

-The use of mobile phones has increased substantially since 2005, especially in European and Asian countries.
-Nomophobia is usually considered a behavioral addiction; it shares many characteristics with drug addiction.
+Nomophobia is usually considered a behavioral addiction, and shares characteristics with drug addiction.
 The connection of mobile phones to the Internet is one of the causes of nomophobia.
 The symptoms of addiction may be the result of a need for comfort due to factors such as increased anxiety, poor self-esteem, insecure attachment, or emotional instability.
 Some people overuse mobile phones to gain comfort in emotional relationships.

 Although nomophobia does not appear in the current Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), it has been proposed as a "specific phobia", based on definitions given in the DSM-IV.
 According to Bianchi and Philips (2005) psychological factors are involved in the overuse of a mobile phone.
 These could include low self-esteem (when individuals looking for reassurance use the mobile phone in inappropriate ways) and extroverted personality (when naturally social individuals use the mobile phone to excess).
 It is also highly possible that nomophobic symptoms may be caused by other underlying and preexisting mental disorders, with likely candidates including social phobia or social anxiety disorder, social anxiety, and panic disorder.

-The term, an abbreviation for "no-mobile-phone phobia", was coined during a 2008 study by the UK Post Office who commissioned YouGov, a UK-based research organization, to evaluate anxieties experienced by mobile phone users.
-The study found that nearly 53% of mobile phone users in Britain tend to be anxious when they "lose their mobile phone, run out of battery or credit, or have no network coverage".
-The study, sampling 2,163 people, found that about 58% of men and 47% of women had the phobia, and an additional 9% feel stressed when their mobile phones are off.
-55% of those surveyed cited keeping in touch with friends or family as the main reason that they got anxious when they could not use their mobile phones.
-The study compared stress levels induced by the average case of nomophobia to be on-par with those of "wedding day jitters" and trips to the dentist.

-More than one in two nomophobes never switch off their mobile phones.
+History

+The term "nomophobia" comes from "no mobile phone phobia" and was first used in a 2008 study done by the United Kingdom’s Post Office.
+The study was run by the organization YouGov, which surveyed over 2,000 mobile phone users and found that about 53% of them experienced anxiety when they lost their phone, ran out of battery, or had no service.
+This idea got more attention in the 2010s because smartphone use became more common and essential to everyday life, especially among younger users.

+Since then, nomophobia has shown up in studies about psychology and society as a modern kind of anxiety that is tied to phone usage.
+Although it is not officially a clinical disorder in manuals like the DSM-5 or ICD-11, nomophobia is now studied and looked at along with other addictions and is also looked at with conditions like smartphone use issues and internet addictions.

+Researchers keep studying how being away from phones affects people emotionally and socially, especially teens and college students.
+Some studies even link nomophobia to stress, anxiety, and sleep problems.